Best Baby Bathtubs of 2025, Tested & Reviewed

 3. Munchkin Inflatable Duck Bathtub.

 We used this inflatable duck tub for 4 years with our own two toddlers, and both of them absolutely loved it!
-The Munchkin White Hot inflatable duck is one of the most popular baby bathtubs for over 10 years running, and for great reason.
-It's made of a durable and bright yellow vinyl material, uses a textured non-slip bottom surface, has a nice headrest (the duck's tail!), and a White Hot indicator that helps prevent burns during bath time.
-The indicator shows as a blue heart when the temperature is below 104-degrees F, and when the water temperature is at or above approximately that temperature, it shows the word HOT in bright red letters.
+The Munchkin White Hot inflatable duck is one of the most popular baby bathtubs for over 10 years running and for great reason.
+It's made of durable and bright yellow vinyl material, uses a textured non-slip bottom surface, has a nice headrest (the duck's tail!), and a White Hot indicator that helps prevent burns during bath time.
+The indicator shows as a blue heart when the temperature is below 104 degrees F, and when the water temperature is at or above approximately that temperature, it shows the word HOT in bright red letters.
 Inflating to about 40" long by 19" wide, it fits into basically any bathtub, even the older narrow porcelain tubs.
-The inner seating area is about 19" long by 10" wide, which is perfect for fitting little ones as young as about 6 months up to toddlers and bigger kids as old as a couple years (actually, it can support up to 80 pounds!).
+The inner seating area is about 19" long by 10" wide, which is perfect for fitting little ones as young as about 6 months up to toddlers and bigger kids as old as a couple of years (actually, it can support up to 80 pounds!).
 Our advice is to start using this tub once your child can sit up unsupported.

-Like we said, we have many years of experience using the Munchkin duck with our own children, but we needed to purchase another to see how things have changed.
+As we said, we have many years of experience using the Munchkin duck with our own children, but we needed to purchase another to see how things have changed.
 Well, the good news is that the duck is just as fun and durable as it ever was, and we love the new inclusion of the convenient drain plug.
 The bad news, but you probably wouldn't know the difference, is that the duck bill used to make adorable quacking noises when you'd squeeze it.
-Nowadays, you can still squeeze the duck bill as much as you'd like, but you'll only hear the squeaking rubber.
+Nowadays, you can still squeeze the duckbill as much as you'd like, but you'll only hear the squeaking rubber.
 But then again, it's also only 15 bucks and I think we paid nearly double that price for it 10 years ago!
 Overall, we really love the Munchkin duck and think it's super fun, cute, and functional for not only bath time but also for playing!
 We've used the duck in the living room, yard, and even in our little red wagon (when the kids were older!).
 At this price, it's a no-brainer!
 Who else recommends the Munchkin inflatable duck bathtub?
 Our friends at NYMag, Verywellfamily, and ScaryMommy also consider it a top pick!
 Interested?
 You can check out the Munchkin Inflatable Duck bathtub here.

 4. Skip Hop Moby Baby Bathtub.

 This is another rigid baby bathtub, similar to the First Years option in a few ways, particularly its use of a newborn sling attachment that can be removed for larger babies.
 There are a lot of good things going for this tub.
 First, it can be used from birth with the mesh newborn sling that attaches at four points on the top, similar to the First Years attachment.
 Second, you can attach only the two back hooks of the sling and use it as more of an upright seat, which is a great transition around about 3-4 months of age.
 Finally, you can remove the sling entirely and use it as a flat-bottom tub for babies over 6 months of age who are comfortable sitting without support.
 At ages above about 8 months, the tub quickly becomes a bit too small to comfortably support a baby over 20 or so pounds.
-It also has a really cute whale tail design, and felt really well constructed and durable.
+It also has a really cute whale tail design and feels really well-constructed and durable.
 The bottom of the tub itself is textured to prevent sliding around.
 We liked how you could throw the mesh sling into the washer and dryer on the gentle cycle, which is helpful for preventing mold on these types of products.
-It also has a drain hole down near baby's feet, which is nice, however it doesn't really sit high enough to get a fast flow going out of it.
-Cons?
-Well, unlike the First Years, it doesn't have any grooves on the bottom to help it fit into or onto a kitchen sink.
-It's also really small, and babies will grow out of it around 8 months (in our opinion).
-It's also really small in its height.
-The lower sides only sit about 5-6" off the ground, which is really low, and limits the amount of water you can have in the tub without it constantly splashing out of the side.
-We also worried a bit about babies sticking their toes into the side holes where you hook the sling on.
-Never happened to us, but one of our reviewers pointed it out as a possibility.
-Overall, we suggest checking out this baby tub.
-Good enough to make onto our best baby bathtubs list, but not good enough to be higher up.
-Mostly because it's limited in size, and isn't designed to sit on the edges of a kitchen sink.
-But if you're OK with those limitations, you're going to be really happy with this tub!
-Usually sells for about $30, and only comes in the blue color.
-Who else recommends the Skip Hop Moby Bathtub?
-Our friends at Babylist and WhatToExpect also consider it a top pick!
-Interested?
-You can check out the Skip Hop Moby here.
+It also has a drain hole down near the baby's feet, which is nice, however, it doesn't really sit high enough to get a fast flow going out of it.

 5. Munchkin Sit and Soak Baby Bathtub.

-This baby bathtub is most similar to the Shnuggle model (below) in terms of shape and size, but with a few key differences.
-First, the Munchkin has wider and taller grippy padding on the back, and a tiny bit of padding on the bottom where the bum sits.
+This baby bathtub is most similar to the Shnuggle model (below) in terms of shape and size but with a few key differences.
+First, the Munchkin has wider and taller grippy padding on the back and a tiny bit of padding on the bottom where the bum sits.
 That makes the experience a little more comfortable for your baby (softer and warmer) while also helping to prevent them from sliding around.
 Second, the Munchkin has a carry handle at the top, making it easy to pick up, carry around, dump out, and hang to dry.
 Definitely a nice touch!
 Third, the Munchkin has a drain hole at the bottom, which is really nice for when you want to drain out the soapy water (or dirty water if there's an accident!) before a warm rinse.
 Finally, the Munchkin is about half the price, coming in at only about $35, making it an awesome deal.

-Out of the box, we found that it was lightweight and high quality, and likely small enough to fit in our kitchen sink.
+Out of the box, we found that it was lightweight, high quality, and likely small enough to fit in our kitchen sink.
 At its largest part (at the top) it measures 25" long, 16" high, and 15" wide.
 Down near the bottom it's substantially smaller than that, making it ideal for fitting in any sink that has dimensions over about 15" x 15".
 Of course, you can also use it in the tub!
 We loved being able to use the handle to quickly dump it out and hang it in our bathtub for drying.
-The seating position was nice for infants, though a little steep for newborns who will tend to slump way down into a little pudge-ball.
+The seating position was nice for infants, though a little steep for newborns who will tend to slump way down into a little pudge ball.
 You're better off gently wiping a newborn rather than trying to bathe them in this tub.
-The age limit is about 12 months, but you're very likely to find that your baby will outgrow this tub by about 9-10 months and graduate to sitting in your regular bathtub with appropriate supports.
-The only downfall with this baby tub is the relatively upright position, making it less ideal for newborns and also hard to do certain tasks like wash hair without the water falling down on the face.
+The age limit is about 12 months, but you're very likely to find that your baby will outgrow this tub by about 9-10 months and graduate to sitting in your regular bathtub with appropriate support.
+The only downfall with this baby tub is the relatively upright position, making it less ideal for newborns and also hard to do certain tasks like washing hair without the water falling down on the face.
 Outside of those little details, we think this is a great option!
 Interested?
 You can check out the Munchkin Sit and Soak Baby Bathtub here.

 6. Boon SOAK Baby Bathtub.

 The Boon SOAK baby bathtub is a clever new addition to this market, offering three stages of use: newborn, infant, and toddler.
 To transition between newborn and infant, the adjustable mesh bump can be rotated to promote different sitting positions.
-For newborns, you rotate it to provide more support for a smaller body (and tiny bum!), and then you rotate it 180-degrees to provide a larger seating position and allow a bit more depth of water submersion.
-Finally, toddlers will sit backwards in the tub for a more upright sitting experience.
+For newborns, you rotate it to provide more support for a smaller body (and tiny bum!), and then you rotate it 180 degrees to provide a larger seating position and allow a bit more depth of water submersion.
+Finally, toddlers will sit backward in the tub for a more upright sitting experience.
 The back wall has non-slip padding, and the front wall has a drain plug that works well for quick emptying.
 Finally, the Boon SOAK also includes a black color-changing drain plug that turns white when the water temperature is too hot.

 In our testing, we loved several things about the Boon SOAK baby bathtub.
-First, it is small enough to fit into most (single pan) kitchen sinks, but large enough to comfortably fit toddlers.
+First, it is small enough to fit into most (single pan) kitchen sinks but large enough to comfortably fit toddlers.
 It measures about 25" long, 16" wide, and 9" high.
 Second, the water temperature sensor works surprisingly well - it starts off as a dark grey color and when exposed to water it turns a very light grey; if the water is too hot, it basically becomes completely white.
-We tested it out with water of varying temperature and found that it tends to turn white around 100-105 degrees (F), which is about 10 degrees hotter than ideal baby bath water temperatures.
+We tested it out with water of varying temperatures and found that it tends to turn white around 100-105 degrees (F), which is about 10 degrees hotter than ideal baby bath water temperatures.
 Third, the tub is lightweight, easy to clean, and it seemed comfortable for our test babies (3- and 7-months old).
 We only found two minor drawbacks with this tub.
 First, it is a bit small for larger toddlers, so you might find your baby grows out of it by about 10 months old.
-At that point, if they are sitting unsupported, they might be ready to sit in regular tub (or try out the Munchkin duck, above!).
+At that point, if they are sitting unsupported, they might be ready to sit in the regular tub (or try out the Munchkin duck, above!).
 Second, there is no loop to help hang this tub for drying, and the price is about $35; that price might not seem expensive, but it's about 50% more than tubs with similar features.
 Outside of those two minor qualms, we think this is an excellent pick!
 Interested?
 You can check out the Boon SOAK Baby bathtub here.

 7. PRIMO EuroBath Baby Bathtub.

 Don't let the name fool, you this baby bathtub is made right here in the USA!
 This is another rigid-body plastic bathtub, similar in some ways to the First Years option.
 However, it is much larger and can work with kids all the way from newborn up to about 3 years old!
 So just how big is this thing?
 We measured it at about 36" long, 20" wide, and 10" high.
 That's nearly 10" longer than the First Years tub, and about 6" wider.
 The way they've designed the tub is pretty neat.
 They have a newborn area with a contoured seat and wings that nicely secures the baby in place, even during the wiggles.
-A bump between the legs helps keep baby from sliding down too far.
-But you can also put a larger baby sitting in the opposite direction, and they have tons of room to grow, making this a super versatile option.
+A bump between the legs helps keep the baby from sliding down too far.
+But you can also put a larger baby in the opposite direction, and they have tons of room to grow, making this a super versatile option.
 We found that it worked great on the floor, in the regular bathtub, and on the counter (but see our note about this later).
 It was just too big to get to work well in (or on) our kitchen or bathroom sink, so don't get this baby bathtub if that's your plan.
 It has two little cubbies on the end that are great for placing a bottle of baby shampoo, sponge, toy, or washcloth.
 The little cubbies have little drain holes to keep water from pooling.
-If your bathroom isn't equipped with a tub, for example you only have a walk-in shower, this is an awesome option to give both infants and toddlers a bathing experience.
+If your bathroom isn't equipped with a tub, for example, you only have a walk-in shower, this is an awesome option to give both infants and toddlers a bathing experience.

-We found the tub to be very sturdy, well-constructed, and the plastic is free of BPA, phthalates, and lead.
-And it has a little drain plug in the main bath area, so it's easy to drain.
+We found the tub to be very sturdy and well-constructed, and the plastic is free of BPA, phthalates, and lead.
+It has a little drain plug in the main bath area, so it's easy to drain.
 Of course, we found it easier to just dump it out, but that's just our style.
-Note that there is no padding or other grip on the area where the baby's back lays down; we found it helpful to put a small thin towel in the tub before starting the bath, which helped keep things a bit comfier and safer for baby.
-This tub is usually about $30 and is available in white or a couple primary colors.
+Note that there is no padding or other grip on the area where the baby's back lays down; we found it helpful to put a small thin towel in the tub before starting the bath, which helped keep things a bit comfier and safer for the baby.
+This tub is usually about $30 and is available in white or a couple of primary colors.
 As of this year, this bathtub is super challenging to find, so we've put it down here on our list until that situation resolves.
 Who else recommends the Primo EuroBath?
 Our friends at Babylist and Babygearlab also consider it a top pick!
 Interested?
 You can check out the Primo EuroBath here.

 How to Pick a Baby Bathtub